 Activity 4: Appreciate Music at La Scala

-1 Great Place to Stay: Milan’s TownHouse Galleria
+1 Great Place to Stay in Milan with Kids: Milan’s TownHouse Galleria

 An added bonus for staying at the TownHouse is the newly opened Highline Galleria that allows you to walk from the hotel out onto the rooftop of the Galleria, where you can take in the stunning sights of the city center with an up close look at the spires of the Duomo.